 The UK's a melting pot of different immigrant and ethnic communities, and this can be used to great advantage for a cheap flight booking.
 Niche travel agents often specialise in finding deals to those communities' linked countries.

 For example, Shepherd's Bush in London and the surrounding area has some Caribbean specialist tour agents, or buy the Jewish Chronicle, which has firms advertising cheap flights to Israel.
-You've also told us about Chinese travel agent Omega, which has two branches in the London Chinatown area, as well as branches in Birmingham and Edinburgh.
+You've also told us about Chinese travel agent Omega, which has a branch in London, Birmingham, Edinburgh and Manchester.

 Don't forget to check prices elsewhere before you buy, to make sure you're getting a good deal.
 If you know of a cheap specialist travel agent, please add them here.